kimtae55/Simple-GWAS-Tutorial/README.md

 In my case, I use Plink data (.bed, .bim, .fam files) downloaded from the ADNI1, ADNI2, and ADNIGO studies.

-## What are the sequential steps in a GWAS?
+## What are the necessary steps in a GWAS?
 Step 1:

 Step 2: